Free construction rate guide

 Estimator

-£22 – £38 / m²
+£95 / m²

 Exclusions

-• Damp-proof courses (DPC)
+• Damp-proof courses (DPC) and cavity trays

-• Lintels over openings
+• Lintels and padstones over openings

-• Cavity wall ties and insulation
+• Cavity wall ties and partial-fill insulation

 • Movement joints and sealants

-• Plastering, rendering or any applied finish
+• Plastering, rendering or dry-lining

 • Scaffold supply (usually in preliminaries)